imDazui/imDazui/README.md

 ## Hi there, I'm Dazui 👋 a Developer👨‍💻:

-From 🇨🇳 Aquarius ♒️ Gamer 🎮 Travel 🌍 Alcoholic 🥃 Cameraman 📸 Smoker 🚬
+From 🇨🇳 Aquarius ♒️ Gamer 🎮 Travel 🌍 Drinker 🥃 Cameraman 📸 Smoker 🚬

 <!--
 **imDazui/imDazui** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.